 - 6:30 PM - 7PM (5:30 to 6 p.m.
 Central): National news from the network.
 Although certain Fox affiliates (regardless of market) - and in some larger markets - CW, MyNetworkTV and independent stations may fill this slot with local newscastsnote .

 - 7 PM - 8 PM (6:30 to 7 p.m.
-Central due to prime time beginning an hour earlier): Syndicated or local programming (Also, some stations may air a summary newscast at 7 PM for late-travelling commuters.)
-Near universally this is where you'll find the Jeopardy!-Wheel of Fortune Game Show block (a rare few stations carry Jeopardy! earlier in the day, but "The Wheel" is always on around this time no matter the market), along with Entertainment Tonight in syndication (plus whatever show it's paired with- in the 90s it was the tabloid newsmag Hard Copy, in the late 90s-early 2000s it was a revival of The Hollywood Squares and since 2004 it's been The Insider).
+Central due to prime time beginning an hour earlier): Syndicated or local programming (some stations may air a summary newscast at 7 PM for late-travelling commuters).
+Near universally this is where you'll find the Jeopardy!-Wheel of Fortune Game Show block (a rare few stations carry Jeopardy! earlier in the day, often reruns from the previous season, but "The Wheel" is always on around this time no matter the market), along with Entertainment Tonight in syndication (plus whatever show it's paired with- in the 90s it was the tabloid newsmagazine Hard Copy, in the late 90s-early 2000s it was a revival of The Hollywood Squares, from the mid-2000s well into the 2010s it was The Insider, and since the latter's cancellation, it's been Inside Edition).

 - 8 PM- 11 PM: Prime Time from the network.
 Usually, it's laid out as if the watershed still holds, but the content no longer has to fit.
-Reality shows are as common as dramas and sitcoms now.
+Reality shows are as common as dramas and sitcoms now, as are prime-time game shows (often trying to ape Who Wants to Be a Millionaire?).
 For Fox and The CW, Prime Time ends at 10 PMnote .
-With the rise of TiVo and DV Rs, 10 PM has become a major trouble spot for the Big Three networks as viewers use this time to catch up on early shows that were roadblocked by other network shows they like and unable to be watched live, or much more adult-focused cable shows that take advantage of the 10 PM weakness.
+With the rise of TiVo and DVRs, 10 PM has become a major trouble spot for the Big Three networks as viewers use this time to catch up on early shows that were roadblocked by other network shows they like and unable to be watched live, or much more adult-focused cable shows that take advantage of the 10 PM weakness.